Dr Catherine Davies

-As part of the ESRC-funded project Promoting language development via shared reading, I am working with Danielle Matthews and Michelle McGillion (University of Sheffield) on a randomised controlled trial to promote caregiver-child inference-based dialogue during shared book reading and to establish whether an increase in this type of talk can boost children’s inferencing ability.
+As part of the ESRC-funded project Promoting language development via shared reading, I worked with Danielle Matthews and Michelle McGillion (University of Sheffield) on a randomised controlled trial to promote caregiver-child inference-based dialogue during shared book reading and to establish whether an increase in this type of talk can boost children’s inferencing ability.